Cushion plant: Ecology

 Cushion plants commonly grow in rapidly draining rocky or sandy soils in exposed and arid subalpine, alpine, arctic, subarctic or subantarctic feldmark habitats.
 In certain habitats, such as peaty fens or bogs, cushion plants can also be a keystone species in a climax community.
 As such, the plants are often colonizers of bare habitat with little or no soil.
 Due to their role as initiators of primary succession in alpine habitats, the plants have specific adaptations to the desiccation and mechanically harsh environment of windy alpine slopes.

 A cushion plant growing on Mount Ossa, Tasmania.

 The establishment of a new cushion plant on a windy slope, or freshly exposed Arctic tundra is not a common event.
-The established plants may be hundreds of years old, although they extend only a few inches above the surface.
+The established plants may be hundreds of years old, although they extend only a few centimetres above the surface.
 The plants are spreading and are wider than they are tall, but they are not extensive above the ground.
 The plant will grow for many years before it is ready to begin its first reproductive cycle.
 The plant actively grows only during the limited period when enough warmth and sunlight are available for photosynthesis, but may begin this cycle prior to the snow melting.
 The plant's form is well adapted to trapping warm summer air within its body to extend the time during which it can photosynthesize.
 Cushions at higher elevation are typically smaller and denser.